dearhive/dearflip-vue3/README.md

 ### 6. Additional styling (optional)

-You can add additional styling for the dFlip viewer container in your App.vue:
+You can add additional styling for the DearFlip viewer container in your App.vue:

 ```css
 <style>